Solicitor Fails to Comply With Court Orders

 If your solicitor has failed to comply with court orders you should be aware of the consequences and the action you can take.

 When do solicitors fail to comply with court orders?

-In some cases, clients who have made a claim and been represented by a Solicitor, have been let down by their Solicitors, often because the Solicitor have failed to comply with court orders.
+In some cases, clients who have made a claim and been represented by a solicitor, have been let down by their solicitors, often because the solicitor has failed to comply with court orders.
 If this happens, a client should be aware of the potential consequences and what action they can take.

 The Civil Procedure Rules were amended in 2013, and imposed a strict approach to compliance with court orders in order to ensure that litigation is efficiently dealt with.
 Failing to comply with a Court order can result in your claim being struck out, your losses being unrecoverable, and an order for costs being made against you.
 There are a number of ways in which a Solicitor may be negligent in the context of non-compliance of a court order.

 The three most common failings that occur are:

 - Failing to file or to serve documents within the time arranged by the court, including documents such as a Claim form or Particulars of Claim, witness statements or documents in support of your losses;

 - Failing to comply to a court order which requires certain action by a specified date;

 - Failing to pay any court fees on time.

 The potential consequences for failing to comply can range in severity, from a cost order being made against you personally (including a CCJ being registered against you) to your claim being struck out by the Court, resulting in your losses being unrecoverable.